bitwarden/server/README.md

 ### Dotnet-format

-We recently migrated to using dotnet-foormat as code formatter.
+We recently migrated to using dotnet-format as code formatter.
 All previous branches will need to updated to avoid large merge conflicts using the following steps:

 1. Check out your local Branch
 2. Run `git merge 61dc65aa598b1f492d2f0222bb7bf0dd15d116f5`